Humphrys genealogy

 The Thomond motor car

 My grandfather Dick Humphreys was involved in the production of the "Thomond" car, of which four were built in Dublin between 1925 and 1933.
+They were the first cars produced in the Irish Free State.
 There are no known remains of any today.

 1. In 1925, Jones built his own car, Thomond no.1.

-2. Dick Humphreys saw the car, and designed one of his own for Jones and Parsons to build.
+He saw the Thomond on a motor trial in 1926, and he designed one of his own for Jones and Parsons to build.

 This was Thomond no.2 in 1929.